 ¼ cup peanut, roasted

-4 stem mint leaf, chopped
+4 stem vietnamese mint leaf or other mint leaf, chopped

 4 stem sawtooth herb, chopped or coriander leaf, chopped